keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * You are not required to work with SBC contacts, but it is preferred.
 If you are not going to be doing so, you must give a defense for why you are not working with these organizations.
 The defense must be given to the associate director or director of the CGCS and approved by them.

 ### What is an appropriate length for a mission trip?
    * Depending on the location and time of the trip, it could be 7-14 days.
 Spring Break and Fall Break trips are generally 7 days (the allotted time for these school breaks).
 Summer and Winter Break trips can be longer, depending on location and travel time.
 Ideally, a trip will have at least 5 full days of in-country “work.”
-You can make the trip longer if you desire, but the minimum expectation is 5 days in the country and on location in North America.
+You can have the trip longer if you desire, but the minimum expectation is 5 days in the country and on location in North America.

 ### How many students should I be taking on a mission trip?
    * You will take anywhere from 8 to 12 students on a mission trip.
 This size team is ideal for developing relationships with your students and not feeling overwhelmed by too many.
 If you feel you can take more or have a second faculty going with you, please communicate this with us beforehand.